-Well, there are a number of accessible and gentler inverted poses (including downward dog, half bridge, and legs up the wall) for the friends newer to yoga, or those wanting a more restorative practice.
+Well, there are a number of accessible and gentler inverted poses (including downward dog, half-bridge, and legs up the wall) for friends newer to yoga, or those wanting a more restorative practice.

-If you have a history of high blood pressure, heart problems or have had a neck or spine injury, practicing inversions with caution and the assistance of a yoga teacher is recommended.
+If you have a history of high blood pressure, or heart problems or have had a neck or spine injury, practicing inversions with caution and the assistance of a yoga teacher is recommended.

-In saying this, no one knows your body like you do, so most importantly listen to your body as you move through the cycle mindfully and tailor your practice to how you feel, and to how you feel best.
+In saying this, no one knows your body as you do, so most importantly listen to your body as you move through the cycle mindfully and tailor your practice to how you feel, and to how you feel best.

 The Benefits of Yoga Inversions

-Here are 10 reasons why turning upside down is not only fun, but also very good for the health and vitality of your body and mind.
+Here are 10 reasons why turning upside down is not only fun but also very good for the health and vitality of your body and mind.

 Improves circulation and brain activity – flushing refreshed blood and nutrients around the whole body, especially the brain.

-- Gives the heart a break – as the heart is constantly working to pump blood upward towards the brain, inversions assist in the flow of blood to the brain, with little work from the heart.
+Gives the heart a break – as the heart is constantly working to pump blood upward towards the brain, inversions assist in the flow of blood to the brain, with little work from the heart.

-- Improves immunity – inversions help to stimulate lymphatic cleansing and drainage which assists in clearing toxins from the body.
+Improves immunity – inversions help to stimulate lymphatic cleansing and drainage which assists in clearing toxins from the body.

-- Stimulates the nervous system – increasing mental alertness and clarity.
+Stimulates the nervous system – increasing mental alertness and clarity.

-- Increases the digestive fire – aiding the digestive and elimination process.
+Increases the digestive fire – aiding the digestive and elimination process.

 Builds confidence – and most importantly is fun!

 How to Do Yoga Inversions Safely

-- Practice safely and mindfully – Start gradually with variations that allow you to build up strength and flexibility.
+Practice safely and mindfully – Start gradually with variations that allow you to build up strength and flexibility.

-- Be aware of your body in alignment – If you feel like your alignment is not quite right, come out of your inversion first, make the adjustments and then come back into the pose.
+Be aware of your body in alignment – If you feel like your alignment is not quite right, come out of your inversion first, make the adjustments, and then come back into the pose.
 Avoid making adjustments while inverted.

-- Work through this list of yoga inversions one at a time, taking care to rest between each new pose, without rushing your body.
+Work through this list of yoga inversions one at a time, taking care to rest between each new pose, without rushing your body.

-Downward Dog (Ardho Mukha Svanasana)
+Yoga Inversions for Beginners: Downward Dog (Ardho Mukha Svanasana)

-- Begin in Child’s Pose (sitting back on your feet, arms outstretched, head to the floor), reaching both hands forward, tucking the toes under, pressing evenly into the hands and feet – lifting your hips up towards the sky.
+Begin in Child’s Pose (sitting back on your feet, arms outstretched, head to the floor), reaching both hands forward, tucking the toes under, pressing evenly into the hands and feet – lifting your hips up towards the sky.

-- Check in with the hands and feet – make sure they’re hip width apart, relax the neck, looking back towards the thighs.
+Check-in with the hands and feet – make sure they’re hip-width apart, relax the neck, looking back towards the thighs.

 To come out, lower the knees down and press back into Childs Pose.